Skip to content

 OptionTypeDescription

-inputstringEntry point file
+inputstringEntry point file (.ts, .js or .css)

-outputstring | {js, css}Output bundle path(s)
+outputstring | {js?, css?}Output bundle path(s)

 namespacestringGlobal namespace for exports